-Venturi Wealth Management, LLC is a relatively new company, founded in 2015 by two former Merrill Lynch advisors.
+Venturi Wealth Management, LLC is a relatively new financial advisor firm, founded in 2015 by two former Merrill Lynch advisors.
 Despite being a newcomer, the company is comprised of industry professionals who havemore than 150 years of combined experience.
 While you’ll need at least $1 million to open an account with Venturi, many clients have much more.
 Almost 80% of Venturi Wealth Management’s clients are high-net-worth individuals.

 Who Should Use Venturi Wealth Management?

 While Venturi serves individuals, trusts, estates, charitable organizations, corporations and pooled investment vehicles, the company’s focus is on high-net-worth individuals.
 To work with Venturi, you need a minimum of $1 million.
 The firm’s services are tailored to serve those with significant wealth.

 The firm has advisors located in Austin, where it's headquartered, and at its office in Oklahoma City.
 In addition to Texas and Oklahoma, the firm is registered in Nebraska and Louisiana.

 Venturi is a fee-based investment advisory firm.
 This means that the company makes money from a percentage of your portfolio as well as by selling products and earning commission.
 In Venturi's case, some of its advisors earn commissions for the sale of certain insurance products, though they maintain a fiduciary duty.

 Venturi’s fees are tiered, similarly to many other firms.
 This means that you calculate the fee based on the different levels shown below.
 For example, if your portfolio is $7 million, the first $2.50 million is calculated at 1.00%, the next $2.5 million at 0.85% and the last $2 million at 0.75% for $61,250 total.
 You can see a full table of rates below.